Corporate Governance Policy

 The role of the Audit and Supervisory Committee, the majority of which consists of External Directors, is oversight of management.

-The Audit and Supervisory Committee periodically receives reports from the Internal Audit Office on the implementation status of internal audits and the results thereof, and is authorized to order and/or instruct additional audits as necessary as well as necessary investigations.
+The Audit and Supervisory Committee periodically receives reports from the department in charge of Internal Audit on the implementation status of internal audits and the results thereof, and is authorized to order and/or instruct additional audits as necessary as well as necessary investigations.

 The Audit and Supervisory Committee Members attend meetings of the Board of Directors and other important meetings, and as necessary, request reports from departments in charge of business execution to collect information on the status of execution of business of the Company.